-Dr. Ireh Iyioha joined the Faculty of Law at the University of Alberta as a Visiting Assistant Professor in 2016 after holding teaching positions at Western University and the University of British Columbia.
-She has also held an Assistant Adjunct Professor position at the John Dossetor Health Ethics Centre in the Faculty of Medicine and Dentistry at the University of Alberta since 2012.
-She was first appointed as a Visiting Academic in the same Centre from 2011-2012.
-She has served in various policy capacities with both Alberta Health and the Ontario Ministry of Health and Long Term Care.
+Dr. Irehobhude O. Iyioha joined the Faculty of Law at the University of Alberta in 2016 after holding professorial and teaching positions at Western University and the University of British Columbia, Canada.
+She has served as Assistant Adjunct Professor at the John Dossetor Health Ethics Centre in the Faculty of Medicine and Dentistry at the University of Alberta since 2012, and has held policy research and senior policy positions with the Ontario Ministry of Health and Long Term Care and Alberta Health.

-Her research and teaching interests are in tort law, health law and policy, women’s health rights and legal theory.
-Her publications examine the role and limits of law in healthcare access for underserved and vulnerable populations, minors’ decision-making in terminal medical cases, medical pluralism and alternative paths to care, health governance and regulation, and medical negligence.
+Her teaching and research interests are in tort law, jurisprudence, international human rights law, anti-discrimination law, health law and policy, and women’s health rights.
+Her publications have examined the limits and effectiveness of law in the areas of human rights and women’s health, the role of law in healthcare access for underserved and vulnerable populations, minors’ decision-making in terminal medical cases, medical pluralism and alternative paths to care, health governance and regulation, and medical negligence.

 She has spoken on diverse issues, including on women’s health rights, access to experimental care for children living with chronic conditions, human rights law, multiple/intersectional discrimination, and equitable access to healthcare for marginalized and racialized individuals across North America and in Western and Eastern Europe.